Kaboca/CompetitorTracker/README.md

 that person will be added/removed from the alt's friends list as well.
 Also, any entries on that alt's list which isn't in the global list, will be added to the other characters whenever you log them in.

+If you do not want to synchronize/track everyone on your friendlist:
+* enable the **Track only with mark** option,
+* and set  a desirable text - something like: auctioneer - to the **Track Mark** field,
+* then you can tag (mark)  every competitor in your friend list friend note with the text in the **Track Mark** field, so the addon will only track the tagged/marked persons.
 I use it to track my auction house competition, while playing on alts.

 ==== How to get it to work ====
-First, because this is a TradeSkillMaster module, you need to install TradeSkillMaster main module from here (http://www.curse.com/addons/wow/tradeskill-master).
+* Because this is a TradeSkillMaster module, you need to install TradeSkillMaster main module from here (http://www.curse.com/addons/wow/tradeskill-master).
+* Enable the competitor tracker module in the options.
+* To access the options simply type "/tsm" and then click on the Competitor Tracker icon in the top right.

 ===== Command Line =====
 * /TSM help
 * /TSM ctrack - Enables/ Disables the competitor tracker module.

-To access the options simply type "/tsm" and click on Competitor Tracker icon in the top right.

 ==== Where to get it ====
 *[[https://github.com/Kaboca/CompetitorTracker| GITHUB]] - Alpha Quality